flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_05/instructions.md

 Lastly, let's see how the `SliverAppBar` behaves when we use an `expandedHeight`.
 This adds to the size of the app bar and will collapse as the user scrolls.
-This can be combined with the floating, pinned and snap features we discussed above.
+This can be combined with the floating, pinned and snap features we discussed above for more unique behaviors.

 ```dart
 SliverAppBar(